Check out where and what anglers are reeling in from the Highland Lakes and Llano River.

 To the southwest, Lake Travis gets a nod as a largemouth lake as well.

 The state fish of Texas, the Guadalupe bass prefers flowing waters.
 That’s why you’ll find it in the Llano River, particularly from Castell down to Llano.
-You can also land one in parts of the Colorado River.
+You can also land one in parts of the Colorado River as well as Lake Travis.
 Though not as large as its cousin, the largemouth, the Guadalupe puts up a fight.
-You can also find it in Lake Travis.

 Anglers focus on white bass during late winter and early spring when spawning runs begin.
 The Colorado River above Lake Buchanan is a good place to catch them when spawning, but don’t overlook the Llano and Colorado rivers above Lake LBJ.